wehr-to/powershell-ops-scripts/README.md

 # powershell-ops-scripts

-A curated collection of PowerShell scripts for Windows system administration, automation, and security hardening.
-Designed to support helpdesk, sysadmin, and SecOps workflows.
+A curated collection of PowerShell scripts for Windows system administration, VMware operations, automation, and security hardening.
+Designed to support sysadmin and SecOps workflows.

 ## 🔧 Use Cases